-Jean Dennison is a citizen of the Osage Nation and an Assistant Professor of anthropology at the University of Washington.
+Jean Dennison (Osage Nation) is Co-director for the Center for American Indian and Indigenous Studies and an Associate Professor of American Indian Studies at the University of Washington.
 Her book Colonial Entanglement: Constituting a Twenty-First-Century Osage Nation (UNC Press 2012) speaks directly to national revitalization, one of the most pressing issues facing American Indians today.
-She has also published widely, including pieces in Visual Anthropology, PoLAR, American Indian Quarterly, and the American Indian Culture and Research Journal.
-Jean’s current research uses grounded ethnographic methods to study various accountability practices as they manifest throughout the current Osage Nation government.
-The primary goal of her academic endeavor is to explore how indigenous peoples negotiate and contest the ongoing settler colonial process in areas such as citizenship, governance, and sovereignty.
+The primary goal of her academic endeavor is to explore how Indigenous peoples negotiate and contest the ongoing settler colonial process in areas such as citizenship, governance, and sovereignty.

 - UW Graduate School to Get First Indigenous Studies Program - December 17, 2019

 - Center for American Indian and Indigenous Studies receives $1.8M Mellon Foundation grant - September 23, 2019